pytorch/pytorch/docs/source/sparse.rst

 Therefore, a reduction scheme where the resulting dimensions exceed ``INT_MAX`` for 32 bit integers is not supported (as of now).

-Operations on sparse GCS tensors
+Operations on sparse CSR tensors
 --------------------------------